danse-inelastic/pyre/docs/pyreInstallation.rst

   $ python hello.py --name=NewPyreUser
   Good morning NewPyreUser!

 and run the hello.py test.
+If you have installed the pure python version of pyre from egg or zip previously, uninstall it before trying these tests.

 Installing other pythia-0.8 packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Assuming pyre is also installed, one may follow the same procedure as above and type 'mm' in the top level directory.
+Any package that depends on pyre probably also uses Make.mm as it's build system.
+To install it, one may follow the same procedure as above and type 'mm' in the top level directory.